How a Fake Baby Is Born

 Before social media, it was also less possible to “prove” a celebrity conspiracy.
 An early example of the practice of ordinary people gathering “evidence” and publishing it online occurred within the Lord of the Rings fandom in the early aughts, which used screenshots from behind-the-scenes DVDs and easily accessible paparazzi photography to make the case on LiveJournal that various combinations of co-stars were in love.
 Elijah Wood and Dominic Monaghan, in particular, followed by Viggo Mortensen and Orlando Bloom.
 These theories were often teased by gossip columnists like Casablanca, who wrote at the time, “You’ve heard the stories, right?
 All that ferocious frolicking those Lord of the Rings riders have been getting up to?”

 In 2014, a Lancaster University doctoral student, Anna Martin, wrote about these stories as “star texts,” and described their allure: “Star texts allow for fantasies not only of wealth and leisure, but of a life in which love is the only concern.”
-To her, the switch point at which a fanfiction writer strives to transform into a documentarian was far more intriguing than the stories themselves.
+To her, the switch point at which a fan-fiction writer strives to transform into a documentarian was far more intriguing than the stories themselves.
 The Lord of the Rings shipping community pushed over the line of fantasy and into “proof” because of the wealth of information and imagery the internet made possible.
 The entertainment industry’s embrace of behind-the-scenes extras; elaborate, fan-focused marketing campaigns; and expansive franchises with “universes” of their own—which happened alongside the rise of social media and a new golden age of celebrity gossip—“produced audiences who are primed to follow complex storylines across different delivery platforms, and who are familiar with narrative deliveries that require them to do the work of piecing storylines together.”

 Tumblr “masterposts” and “archives” also lend projects like these a feeling of gravitas and scholarship.
 Conspiracy theories here, as everywhere, tend to interlock, and Patty has a passing interest in Markle only because she believes she and Hunter share nefarious connections through the elite club Soho House.
 Another major Hunter-skeptic blogger who goes by Aeltrileaf writes about Markle often, and refers to her as “Maggot.”
 She posts about political conspiracies as well, including QAnon, which Patty doesn’t agree with but defends, saying that Aeltrileaf’s family is from Mexico and has good reason to mistrust the United States government.